 - keeping saucepan or pot handles pointing away from the edge of a stove and making sure the handles are not over hotplates

-- installing windows in the kitchen door to help prevent accidents involving workers carrying hot food or beverages.
-Alternatively, you should provide entrance and exit doors
+- installing windows in the kitchen door to help prevent accidents involving workers carrying hot food, beverages or plates.
+Alternatively, provide separate entrance and exit doors

 - redesigning the kitchen so work areas are away from heat sources.